EdwinTun98/tp/docs/DeveloperGuide.md

     moneyList.setCategoryLimit(category, amount);
 }
 ```

 Rationale: Clean delegation to MoneyList, which handles validation, storage, and UI feedback.

-## ListCatsCommand & ListCommand
+## ListCatsCommand & ListCommand Features

 **Overview**:

-The `ListCatsCommand` displays all unique categories used in existing expense entries.
+The `ListCatsCommand` displays all unique categories used in existing expense entries:

 **Key Characteristics**: